jmbjr/dockercraft/README.md

 simple docker container for a minecraft server

 This is based heavily on https://github.com/itzg/dockerfiles (I didn't want to fork the entire repo which contains many different dockerfiles)

-The data-only container is simple, but was intially based on: https://registry.hub.docker.com/u/aduermael/minecraft-data/
+The data-only container is simple, but was intially based on: <br />https://registry.hub.docker.com/u/aduermael/minecraft-data/

 Starting from scratch:
-clone this repo
+<br />clone this repo

 Prep the server image (this part is kinda clunky and should be generalized one day. see the issues)